-An example is serving the vulnerable population.
+An example is, again, serving the vulnerable population.
 How do we do this?
 These are questions that people have asked for a while.

-We have theories, beliefs, and statistical concepts that we think we know, but without a strong partner in the field going through these processes every single day, it’s hard for us to innovate.
+We have theories, we have beliefs and statistical concepts that we think we know, but without a strong partner who's in the field going through these processes every single day, it's hard for us to innovate.

-The big plus, as a result of the expansion, is tightly connected in that some of the concepts that we have built, especially around social determinants of health, are on opioids.
-Some of these concepts that we have built, we really want to get it out in the field and see how it’s working.
+The big plus, as a result of the expansion, is getting very tightly connected.
+Now, some of the concepts that we have built, especially around social determinants of health, are on opioids.
+Some of these concepts that we have built, we really want to get it out in the field and see how it's working.

-LK: From my perspective, as I commented before, just identifying the entire clinical picture, including the care gaps from a quality standpoint what is the member missing?
-It’s easily accessible to staff on an individual basis or in an aggregate.
+Lynn: From my perspective, as I commented before, just identifying the entire clinical picture, including the care gaps from a quality standpoint ‑‑ what is the member missing?
+It's easily accessible to staff on an individual basis or in an aggregate.

 Reports are really easy to run on the tool.
 You can build a query and get that actual population that you want.
 We can easily identify the member's primary care provider.
 That's a CCHP perspective.

-LK: One of the biggest things is the staff at Cotiviti.
-They listen to what the customer needs, and they make accommodations to meet those needs.
+Lynn: One of the biggest things is the staff at Cotiviti listens to what the customer needs, and they make accommodations to meet those needs.